 Our reputation is our biggest asset.
 We will do everything to avoid damage to our reputation.
 We adhere to the letter and spirit of the law and regulations, because ethical behaviour is the foundation upon which to build long-term relationships and our business.

-At SilverCross we are focused on investing in just one asset class, that is global small-cap equities.
+At SilverCross we are focused on investing in just one asset class: global small-cap equities.
 In our quest to be a leading investment manager in global small-caps, we know that we have to continuously challenge ourselves. it means going the extra mile in everything we do and always being open to further improving our processes.
 We encourage independent thinking, learn from inevitable mistakes, and aim for excellence in everything we do.

 We work in a small team, where each person’s contribution weighs heavily.
 You have to be both talented and passionate at what you do.
 That’s why we are uncompromising in our selection of new colleagues, just like with our investments.
 We believe working in teams ensures a dynamic of optimism and high standards.